Is It Legal to Sleep in a Van in the UK?

 ❌ National Parks with restrictions

-Can You Sleep in a Van at the Beach?
+Can you sleep in a campervan at the beach?

 Many coastal towns restrict overnight parking: